-Full-Time Student Success Grant (FTSSG)
+Student Success Completion Grant (SSCG)

-The FTSSG is offered by the California Community Colleges Chancellor's Office (CCCCO) as a supplement to students receiving the state Cal Grant B (Entitlement or Competitive), or Cal Grant C. Students must be attending full-time and have received a full-time Cal Grant disbursement at a California Community College.
-The award amount for the 2017-18 academic year was \$500 per semester.
+The SSCG is offered by the California Community Colleges Chancellor's Office (CCCCO) as a supplement to students receiving the state Cal Grant B (Entitlement or Competitive), or Cal Grant C. Students must be attending full-time and have received a full-time Cal Grant disbursement at a California Community College.
+The award amount for 2019-2020 was \$649 per semester (12-14.99 units) and \$2,000 per semester (15 or more units).
+The SSCG may be limited by the availability of state funding during the academic year.